RodgerOliver/ethical-hacking/README.md

 `*` means all columns.

-To check if the website has this vulnerability try to put a single quote (`'`) in the inputs, if you get an error this website is vulnerable.
+To check if the website has this vulnerability try to put `'` (single quote) or `"` (double quote) in the inputs, if you get an error this website is vulnerable.

-After that test, if the website executes queries.
-Type this in the password field to check.
+To test if the website executes queries type this in the password field:

 `123456' AND 1=1#`.
 If this is the right password and you managed to login there is a SQL vulnerability.

 `123456' AND 1=2#`.
 If this is the right password and you didn't login there is a SQL vulnerability as well.

 You can use this pattern in any input field.
-Type something acceptable, type `'`, put a query and a comment sign (`#`)
+Type something acceptable, type `'`, put a query and a comment sign (`#`).

 The `#` sign was used to comment everything after it, so the statement will run `1=1` and stop.
 Other signs like `--` and `%00` work too.

 In this case, if you want to login without knowing the password, in the password field you could type: `anything' OR 1=1#`.
 This way if any of the statements are true it's gonna login, the password is wrong so it's false but `1=1` is true so you will be logged in.

-You can login without even entering a password if type this in the username field: `admin'#`.
+You can login without even entering a password if you type this in the username field: `admin'#`.

 #### GET Method

 When the inputs are passed by GET Method they are sent in the URL like so: `https://page.com/login.php?username=hello&password=world`

 So the variable `username` has a value of `hello` and `password` has a value of `world`.
-These variables are going to be passed to the server and run a SQL query, so you can inject code in these variables too.
+These variables are going to be passed to the server and run a SQL query, so you can inject code on them too.

 It is important to note that when the code is been injected into the browser it has to be encoded because the URL only works with encoded characters.
 Search for a URL Encode Decode to encode the signs that you pass to the URL.